Funding that saves lives

 Here are a few examples of the projects our researchers are pursuing:

-- The PCF Developmental Therapeutics Program, one of only 21 programs of its type in the country—and the only one in the tri-state area—provides the newest drugs for hard to treat diseases as well as access to the newest cancer therapies through enrollment in early-phase clinical trials.
+- The Pediatric Cancer Foundation Developmental Therapeutics Program, one of only 21 programs of its type in the country—and the only one in the tri-state area—provides the newest drugs for hard to treat diseases as well as access to the newest cancer therapies through enrollment in early-phase clinical trials.

 - The Precision in Pediatrics research program uses whole-genome analysis to customize treatment for each patient, allowing clinicians to identify the most effective and least invasive options.